 Showing 1-24 of 91 items found in Events

 Begin your holiday celebration escaping from the chaos of the season and experiencing the enchantment of Christmas at the "Christmas Wonderland" holiday light display.
 The "Grandpa Gang" has been at it again transforming Rock Springs Park in Alton, Illinois into a Winter Wonderland.
 Visitors can drive through the park to view more than 2 million lights, cascading waterfalls of lights, lighted trees and displays, and visit Santa Claus in the Enchanted Forest.
-Christmas Wonderland 2009 will be open from November 27th through December 27th.
+Christmas Wonderland 2016 will be open from November 25th through December 27th.
 The suggested donation is $7 for cars and small vans or $1 per person for vehicles holding more than 10 people.
-Carriage rides will be available with advanced reservations by calling Greatting Horse Farm at 618-458-6986.
-For more information about Christmas Wonderland, call 1-866-465-7890.
+There will also be a special walk-through night (no cars allowed) the first Monday after Thanksgiving.
+Admission for the walk-through night is $1 per person.
+For more information about Christmas Wonderland, call (800) 258-6645.

 Halloween fun awaits families at Brookfield Zoo’s annual Boo! at the Zoo celebration.
 The popular daytime event, presented by Fisher-Price, features a Costume Parade, Costume Showcase, professional pumpkin-carving demonstrations, not-so-scary games and activities, special animal Zoo Chats, and haunted hayrides.
 For more information, visit www.CZS.org or call (708) 688-8000.